AksanaKuzmitskaya/AksanaKuzmitskaya.github.io/_posts/2018-01-09-how-to-start-running.markdown

     ![img][runkeeper-image]

 5. It's good to have a plan in mind, like running once a week or every other day.

- Enjoy your Run!
+Enjoy your run!

 ![runner][runner-image]

 [runkeeper-image]: /assets/img/post1-runkeeper.jpg